 The ENCePP Code of Conduct provides a set of rules and principles for pharmacoepidemiology and pharmacovigilance studies to promote

-As a core transparency measure, and whether or not studies fully comply with the Code, the protocols of all pharmacoepidemiology and pharmacovigilance studies should be registered in the EU PAS Register ideally before they start, and study findings published irrespective of positive or negative results.
+Regardless of whether they are fully compliant with the Code, all pharmacoepidemiology and pharmacovigilance studies should be registered in the EU PAS Register, ideally before they start, and protocols and study results should be made public.

-The Code is also referenced as good practice in Module VIII of the good pharmacovigilance practices (GVP) on post-authorisation safety studies (PASS) (Rev1) relating to authorised medicinal products, published by the European Medicines Agency (EMA).
+The Code is referenced in Module VIII of the good pharmacovigilance practices (GVP) on post-authorisation safety studies (PASS) (Rev1) relating to authorised medicinal products, published by the European Medicines Agency (EMA).

-The Code was first launched in May 2010 and is reviewed on a regular basis taking into account the experience from stakeholders.
-For a summary of the main amendments introduced with the current 3rd revision of the Code please click here.
+For a summary of the main changes introduced with the current 4th revision of the Code please click